elastisys/ck8s-cluster/WIP-CHANGELOG.md

   access is not possible.
 - Add command `ck8s ops helmfile` for emergency situations when a partial Helmfile run is necessary.
+- Add command `ck8s ssh` that makes it possible to SSH to the various CK8S machines.

 ### Fixed